 As soon as you get a quarter mile or more away from a trailhead, the crowds will begin to thin out.
 Even toddlers and older folks can enjoy hikes on the beautifully maintained trails.
 So get out there!

-Bear Lake: Easy.
+Easy.
 More of a stroll than a hike, Bear Lake is great for young children and people with compromised mobility.
 There’s a nature trail for young hikers and the young at heart.
 This hike is level, partially paved and it’s only half a mile around the lake.
 Start at the Bear Lake Trailhead.
 Do not consider driving to Bear Lake.
 You won’t find a parking place.
-Take the free shuttle bus.
-Click here for a schedule.
+Take the free shuttle bus (schedule)..

-Lake Haiyaha: Moderate.
+Moderate.
 This lake with the fun Native American name — meaning “big rocks” — can be part of a great loop hike.
 Start at Bear Lake.
 Hike to Dream Lake, then go left and hike 1.1 miles further to Lake Haiyaha.
 Enjoy relaxing on the giant boulders left here by a glacier.
 You can return the way you came for a total of 4.4 miles.
 Or, see new scenery and head back out to the Glacier Gorge Trailhead.
 You’ll pass Alberta Falls on the way out.
 Loop distance: 5.6 miles.
 Elevation gain from Bear Lake: 745 feet.
-Click here for map and information.
+Click here for a map and information about Lake Haiyaha.

-Flattop Mountain: Difficult.
+Difficult.
 Are you itching to do a 14-er, but you want some practice on a peak climb first?
 Then Flattop is a great choice for you.
 You’ll start at Bear Lake and will quickly leave the crowds behind as you climb higher and higher, eventually reaching an elevation of 12,324 feet.
 Start at Bear Lake.
 One-way to Flattop summit: 4.4 miles.
 Elevation gain: 2,849 feet.
-Click here for map and information.
+Click here for a map and information about Flattop Mountain.

-Chasm Lake: Difficult.
+Difficult.
 Longs Peak is the tallest in Rocky Mountain National Park.
 It’s also an extremely difficult and dangerous for non-experts to climb.
 If you want to enjoy a beautiful hike in the Longs Peak area, give Chasm Lake a try.
-It features stunning views of the sheer face of Longs Peak, known as “the diamond.”
-Click here for a map and more information.
+It features great views of the sheer face of Longs Peak, known as “the diamond.”
+Click here for a map and more information about Chasm Lake.
 One-way distance from Longs Peak Trailhead: 4.3 miles.
 Elevation gain: 2,456 feet.

 - Start early.
 Thunderstorms roar through the mountains nearly every day during the summer.
 Do not hike above treeline during a thunderstorm.
 Lightning can kill you.
 If you’re climbing high, get up and off your high point before noon.